 There’s quite a bit of continuous gameplay in this early stretch, as you play hide-and-seek with the Bombs.
 The game is generous enough to tell you when each floor is cleared (he says with a scowl towards Persona 2 EP’s mapping quests).
 Ririn darts instantly from hiding place to hiding place to find all the Bombs and it still takes nearly ten minutes to rout them.
 About the only notable thing that happens is when a Bomb jumps out from under the boardroom table to ambush Shotgun – all the others start out in the open.

-Unfortunately for Shotgun, Fuhito seems to realize she’s there, and he sics Kyneugh on her.
+Unfortunately for Shotgun, Fuhito seems to realize she’s there, and he sics Kyneugh on her (once again, this should have been Kanos, except this time for double the reasons!).
 Fuhito and Sears try to take Hojo out a back door, but he insists on staying behind to see their new-model “SOLDIER.”
 Ririn kills Kyneugh easily, but to Shotgun’s surprise, Fuhito has retrofit the Ravens to revive from death of their own accord, seemingly based on the data they stole several chapters ago.
 And someone should have told the devs that because the Ravens were already doing that in the mission where they stole the data in the first place!
 Fuhito promises Hojo that he has even better research back at his base, and Hojo agrees to come willingly

 Shotgun attempts to intercept, only to be knocked aside by Kyneugh.
-This blow inadvertently slams her against the door of an incinerator, letting it to swing open.
-The two of them end up in another battle (Grimoire Valentine mistakenly labels Kyneugh as a Bomb in this sequence).
+This blow inadvertently slams her against the door of an incinerator, damaging the latch or whatever and letting it swing open.
+The two of them end up in another battle (Grimoire Valentine mistakenly translates the text identifying Kyneugh at the start of the battle to”Bomb” in this sequence).
 Shotgun has an idea: put Kyneugh in the incinerator to utterly destroy his body.
 Ririn accomplishes this with the Gravity spell, which pulls the Raven in, though I imagine it might also be possible to do it with knockback.
 After this, the player has to hit a button to gruesomely end the fight.
 I imagine that if you don’t, Kyneugh gets back out after a pause.

 Shotgun contacts Verdot with the bad news about Hojo (he apparently doesn’t have any cameras in the lab, so this is all news to him!), and then goes after the enemy.
 Verdot contacts Tseng at this point, since he’s done helping the evacuation.
 Tseng asks how on earth AVALANCHE got past security, but there’s no time for that.
 Tseng is assigned to evacuate the executives as well while Shotgun continues pursuit.
 You have five minutes to catch up, although this sequence is repeatedly interrupted by cutscenes that pause the clock.

-Sears is in charge of AVALANCHE’s escape, and he counterintuitively takes their group up towards the roof, revealing that he plans to steal a helicopter, which seems to clue Hojo in that they must have an inside source.
+Sears is in charge of AVALANCHE’s escape, and he counter-intuitively takes their group up towards the roof, revealing that he plans to steal a helicopter, which seems to clue Hojo in that they must have a traitor on their side.
 Strangely, Shotgun is right on their tail even though she doesn’t learn they were headed to the roof until Verdot calls her to tell her a few seconds later!
 Geeze, just a few lines away from when AVALANCHE was saying that no one would guess what they were doing!
 I imagine that the call from Verdot was supposed to take place earlier and was moved here to better position the five minute timer, but that doesn’t mean I like the end result.

 You now have to stealth past several (apparently sacrificial) AVALANCHE troopers to catch up with Hojo within five minutes.
 Like I implied earlier, you get quite a few cutaways to Hojo and the AVALANCHE admins, but they don’t say much of value – Hojo is just very impressed by their evil deeds, and the scenes repeatedly reinforce that there really is a mole in the company.
 The camera likes to linger on their walking through rooms for a while.
-You’d think this was the dev’s way of simplifying the maze, but you shouldn’t trust it, because in at least one instance, following their path leads you into a trap!
+You’d think this was the dev’s way of simplifying the maze by showing you the quickest path, but you shouldn’t trust it, because in at least one instance, following their path leads you into a trap!

 Verdot reports that all the other executives have now been tucked away in an armoured bunker somewhere.
 Rufus points out that Hojo is the company’s biggest possible liability, and accidentally riles his father enough that he demands Sephiroth stop the “kidnapping.”